What Is Incentive Motivation And Does It Work?

 Understanding Incentive Motivation: Does It Really Work?

 In the field of psychology and behavioral economics, incentive motivation is a very interesting concept that directly affects behavior in people.
-However, what really is it and how well does it work in getting people to fulfill their dreams?
+However, what really is it?
+How well does it work in getting people to fulfill their dreams?

 What is Incentive Motivation?

-Incentive motivation is the mechanism by which hunger encodes in stimulus code; that attractive food-related cues will magnify flipping onto lexicon items like hotdog.
-These rewards can be anything from financial bonuses, promotions and acknowledgements to intangibly more meaningful like personal satisfaction or a feeling of accomplishment.
-It is a basic concept, people perform intentional activity when the result of their behaviour will lead to a positive outcome or it looks like that.
+Incentive motivation is the mechanism by which hunger encodes in stimulus code.
+That is, attractive food-related cues will magnify flipping onto lexicon items like hotdog.
+These rewards can be anything from financial bonuses, promotions, and acknowledgements.
+They can also be intangibly more meaningful like personal satisfaction or a feeling of accomplishment.
+It is a basic concept.
+People perform intentional activity when the result of their behavior will lead to a positive outcome or it looks like that.

 Types of Incentives